hcuk94/henry-personal-website/_posts/2022-10-29-Setting-up-Azure-AD-SAML-SSO-on-Apache-Guacamole-in-Docker.md

 ---
 layout: post
-title: "Setting up Azure AD SAML SSO on Apache Guacamole in Docker"
+title: "Setting up Entra Azure AD SAML SSO on Apache Guacamole in Docker"
 excerpt: "Apache Guacamole is a clientless HTML5 remote desktop gateway.
-This is a quick guide on setting up Azure AD SAML SSO to be able to authenticate to Guacamole running in Docker, behind an Nginx reverse proxy."
+This is a quick guide on setting up Microsoft Azure AD (Entra) SAML SSO to be able to authenticate to Guacamole running in Docker, behind an Nginx reverse proxy."
 comments: true
 ---
 Apache Guacamole is a clientless remote desktop gateway, giving you easy and secure access to protocols such as RDP, SSH and VNC via an HTML5 web app.